davidianwalker/BasicKneeSimulation/README.md

 # BasicKneeSimulation
-Two joints about a revolute joint with IMUs attached.
+Two link blocks about a revolute joint with IMUs attached.